Jump to section:

 Model-based agents excel in environments where complete information is never available.
 By maintaining internal state representations, these systems can make informed decisions even when sensors provide incomplete data.

-According to Amazon Robotics research, their model-based warehouse robots reduce package handling time by 35% compared to simpler reactive systems.
+According to Amazon Robotics research, their model-based warehouse robots reduce package handling time by 35% compared to simpler reactive systems, while their Kiva systems reduced operating costs by 20% and increased inventory density by 50%.

 Adapting to Environmental Changes